 If a tooth is knocked out, with the root still attached, you can replace the tooth back to its original position in the mouth, if the casualty is conscious and the tooth is whole.

 If this is not possible:

-- Sit casualty upright, head forward - Control bleeding promptly by biting on a face washer/towel - If unconscious or the tooth is not whole, have the casualty spit their blood and saliva into cup with the tooth, this will keep the tooth viable until medical help is sought.
-You can also preserve the tooth in milk. - Seek dental advice ASAP
+- Sit casualty upright, head forward. - Control bleeding promptly by biting on a face washer/towel. - If tooth is not whole and the casualty is conscious, have the casualty spit their blood and saliva into cup or zip lock bag with the tooth, this will promote viability until medical help is sought. - If the casualty is unconscious or unable to spit blood & saliva, the tooth can be preserved in cow's milk. - Seek dental advice ASAP.